RX2Solutions/RX2Solutions.github.io/_landing_pages/interviewguide.md

 consent_copy: We send actionable hiring insights once a week.
 Unsubscribe anytime.

 ---
-Our readers walk into interviews sharper, calmer, and more confident—ready to turn conversation into opportunity.
+Our readers walk into interviews sharper, calmer, more confident, and ready to turn conversation into opportunity.
 This guide distills the same preparation frameworks we use with top professionals across technology, engineering, and professional services.